apassararm/a-board/README.md

         }
         ```

+    > [!TIP]
-Each module follows the same structure, with DTOs, entities, module, service, and controller files organized within their respective folders for better maintainability and organization.
+    > Each module follows the same structure, with DTOs, entities, module, service,
+    > and controller files organized within their respective folders for better maintainability and organization.

 ---